 When the crack starts at the bottom of the root and works its way up towards the crown.
 If detected early on, root canal therapy may be the situation.
 Otherwise, the tooth will more than likely need to be extracted.

 While it is not always possible to prevent cracked teeth, you can take some steps to make your teeth less susceptible to cracking:

 - Avoid chewing on hard objects such as pens, ice and unpopped popcorn kernels.

 - Do not clench or grind your teeth, or wear a guard if you do.

 - Wear a protective mask or mouth guard when participating in contact sports.

-For excellent diagnoses and treatment of cracked teeth in Locust Grove, state], you can count on Sweet Spot Smiles to give you an incredible standard of oral care!
-To schedule an appointment with Dr. Linda King, DDS, we invite you to call our office at 770-898-8872.
+For excellent diagnoses and treatment of cracked teeth in Locust Grove, Georgia, you can count on Sweet Spot Smiles to give you an incredible standard of oral care!
+To schedule an appointment with Dr. Linda King, we invite you to call our office at 770-285-2864.